etrigo1/RET-FS25-Real-Engine-Temperature/README.md

 - **HP and Adjustments:** The native horsepower recognized to generate heat (with active readings if you do Chiptuning at the Workshop!).
 - **Load / Average Load:** The constant balance of your effort (current % and the Average of the last minute of work).
 - **Valve:** Observe the exact percentage at which water transitions to the cooling panels.
+- **Dirt %:** Total radiator dirt level and the active cooling penalty it is applying.

 Additionally, RET hijacks the Native Warnings system (Farming Simulator's flashing screen banner) alerting you when forcing work on a cold engine or at the limit of Overheating.
+Battery overheat warnings are also fully localized in your game language.

 ---